 Churches South Carolina Midlands assistance programs.

-Clothing closets are located across the region, often in partnership with other non-profits.
+Free clothing closets are located across the region, often in partnership with other non-profits.
 There can be centers in counties such as Richland, Chester, York, Lancaster, Barnwell and other regions.
 For those that are qualified, they can receive a pair of free, gently used shirts, shoes, underwear, and similar goods. some of the Midland churches also operate thrift stores.
+Find other places of free clothes near you.

-Some of the clothing banks also have an on site pantry, or have referrals to them.
+Some of the clothing banks also have an on site free pantry that is open daily (today), or have referrals to them.
 Items such as snacks, free food or toiletries are available.
 During winter, there may be items such as coats, gloves, and hats for children.
 Also, some school supplies may passed out to children from low income families in the Midlands area.

 Referrals are available from church staff.
 They work collaboratively with other faith communities, social service agencies, and government assistance providers to serve low income clients.
 Some examples of what is provided includes.